ryuuji06/automatic-speech-recognition/README.md

  - more recently, end-to-end convolutional models have been showing promising results for ASR, such as Wav2letter [6] and Jasper [7];
  - also recently, transformers (attention-based models) have also shown good results in speech recognition task, such as with Conformer [8].

-With deep neural networks, it has been solved with CTC (or RNN-transceiver), encoder-decoder (with or without attention) and transformer.
-In this test, I used a RNN-CTC approach.
+In this test, I use the RNN-CTC algorithm.

 One difficulty faced when implemented such systems is the vocabulary size to be recognized.
 To simplify this issue, the implemented system recognizes a sequence of characters (letters), rather than using words as recognition units,